willardshikami/angular-rf/README.md

 # firebase-web
-Using Firebase for Auth, DB and Hosting on the Web
+Using Firebase for Auth, DB and Hosting on the Web for a chat app